prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <br /><br />

-When people refer to Ethereum, they're usually referring to Ethereum Mainnet, which refers to a pair of networks: execution-layer (EL) Mainnet and consensus-layer (CL) Mainnet (commonly referred to as the Beacon Chain).
-Test networks are available in both network layers. <strong>Every EL network has a corresponding partner CL network</strong>.
+<strong>Test networks</strong> are available in both the execution layer (EL) and consensus layer (CL). <strong>Every EL network has a corresponding partner CL network</strong>.
 In this quickstart, you'll learn how to run a node + validator on the following network pairs:

 <table>
     <tr>